flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The remaining tile map can be assigned to the Window layer, it also shares the same palette with the Background layer.

 All in all, this may sound like a silly feature.
-Since the Window has no transparency and thus completely obscures the Background, what is it useful for?
+Since the Window has no transparency and thus completely obscures the Background, you may wonder 'What is it useful for?'.
 Well, both Background and Window can be used **concurrently** at different parts of the screen.
-This is intended for status bars (chiefly at the bottom of the screen), but whereas on the NES this required performing complex timed writes ~insert-ref-here~, on the Game Boy the PPU can automatically handle it.
+This is intended for displaying information chiefly at the bottom of the screen, but whereas on the NES this required performing [complex and timed writes](nes#tab-5-4-background-split), the Game Boy's PPU can automatically handle it (by changing the `LCDCONT` register during specific scan lines).

 Thus, games normally use it to display player stats, scores and other 'always-on' information.